Dual Degree in Journalism Sciences Po/Columbia

 - The first year will be in the Master's degree in Journalism, M1, at Sciences Po Journalism School

-- With 10 weeks of internships in various news outlets, in France or abroad
+- With 8 to 10 weeks of internships in various news outlets, in France or abroad

 - Many keynotes and seminars to exchange ideas with renowned speakers and, above all, the annual conference about new practices in journalism to get a sense of the last trends in the media industry